CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 ### Message Class
 - Enables communication between the `Server` and GUI clients (`CustomerGUI` and `EmployeeGUI`), used to send status updates, data payloads, and log messages
 - Contains a type attribute (from the `MessageType` enum) that indicates the purpose of the message
-- Contains attributes for sender `to` and reciever `from` which are specified by a `ClientType` enum for the server and GUI clients to know how to process the message for the original sender
+- Contains attribute for sender `from` which is specified by the `UserType` above
 - The message type helps both the `Server` and the GUI determine how to interpret and respond to the message (e.g., display a success confirmation or error prompt)
 - Includes a text attribute, which stores the actual human-readable message content or payload string (e.g., a receipt, report, or feedback message)
 - Includes a timestamp attribute that records when the message was created, set automatically at initialization